shahabahreini/AI-Commit-Assistant/README.md

 Real-time model browsing for compatible providers with search and filtering capabilities. **2M+ token context windows** supported for large repositories with models like Gemini-2.5-pro and Claude-3-5-sonnet.

+### **Smart Prompt Management**

+**Save Last Custom Prompt** feature allows you to automatically save and reuse custom prompts across commit generations.
+Saved prompts appear as defaults in future sessions with clipboard copy options for easy editing.

 ### **Professional Workflow Integration**

 Native VS Code SCM panel integration with loading indicators, comprehensive status feedback, and **standardized prompt engineering** across all providers.